openmpp/docker/README.md

 Images and short description published on [Docker Hub / openmpp](https://hub.docker.com/u/openmpp).

 This repository is a part of [OpenM++](http://www.openmpp.org/) open source microsimulation platform.
-Please visit our [wiki](https://ompp.sourceforge.io/wiki/) for more information or e-mail to: openmpp dot org at gmail dot com.
+Please visit our [wiki](https://ompp.sourceforge.io/wiki/) for more information or e-mail to: _openmpp dot org at gmail dot com_.